larsoyd/ArchLinuxTutorials/extra/tutorials/luks.md

    ```
    Type your LUKS passphrase, then it will show a 32-word recovery key. **Save this externally** (off-device) in case TPM or passphrase fails.

 4. **Enroll TPM2 token with PCR7 & PCR15:**

+ **(Optional) TPM PIN:** For extra security, you can add `--tpm2-with-pin=yes` under `--tpm2-pcrs=7+15:sha256=00...` during enrollment; I don't but it does make it more secure.
+It makes TPM request a PIN on each boot.
+We won’t cover that in detail here, but it’s an option if you want a two-factor unlock while still using TPM2 token.
+Note: repeated bad PIN attempts can lock the TPM (with timeout), so choose wisely.

 We bind the TPM key to the current Secure Boot state (PCR7) and to PCR15 being all-zero (system-identity):
    ```zsh
    sudo systemd-cryptenroll \
      --tpm2-device=auto \
      --tpm2-pcrs=7+15:sha256=0000000000000000000000000000000000000000000000000000000000000000 \
      /dev/sda2
    ```
    This adds a TPM2 token keyslot.
 Now LUKS has three ways to unlock: your original passphrase, the recovery key, or the TPM2.

    *Explanation:* PCR7 ties it to the current Secure Boot keys/policy.
 PCR15 must be zero (the initial state); once the root is opened, systemd will measure the LUKS volume into PCR15, preventing reuse of this key mid-boot.
 This means the TPM key works only when the firmware/bootloaders match exactly.

-5. **Test TPM unlock:** Reboot.
+6. **Test TPM unlock:** Reboot.
 If everything went well and you kept Secure Boot on, the system should unlock without asking for a passphrase (you might see a brief TPM-unseal message).
 If TPM fails, it will fall back to asking for the passphrase.

-6. **(Optional) TPM PIN:** For extra security, you could have used `--tpm2-with-pin=yes` during enrollment; that makes TPM request a PIN on each boot.
-We won’t cover that in detail here, but it’s an option if you want a two-factor unlock.
-Note: repeated bad PIN attempts can lock the TPM (with timeout), so choose wisely.

 7. **Recovery & Re-enrollment:** If you ever update your Secure Boot keys or firmware and TPM unlock stops working (PCR7 changed), just boot with the passphrase, then re-run `systemd-cryptenroll` with the new PCR values (it can wipe the old TPM token and enroll a new one).
 Your recovery key ensures you can always unlock in the meantime.